stidd/curriculum17-18/advanced/units/unit5/README.md

 # Unit 5: Playlist

 ## Overview:
 Coders will create an application by which they create an array of songs objects in the form of a JSON response.
-They will iterate over the array and add an div containg song information to the screen.
+They will iterate over the array and add a div containing song information to the screen..

 ## Important Links